Since I started writing about financial topics I’ve had no shortage of personal finance management software to write about on this site.

 The investing section is where the rubber meets the road for Personal Capital.
 It’s what sets the product apart and makes it so great.

-When you first click on the investing menu it will take you to the portfolio review page.
+When you first click on the investing menu it will take you to the “holdings” tab where you can view your portfolio.
 On this page you can do quite a few different things.

 You can view your holdings in your accounts, and compare your portfolio’s performance against key indexes.
 You can view the balances in each of your investment accounts and chart it over time.
 You can see your portfolio’s performance over whatever time range you choose, and then see what expenses you’ve incurred.
 Finally you can view your asset allocation in your portfolio, to see if it lines up with your investment strategy.